MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/perfmon.md

 ---
 title: perfmon
-description: Reference topic for the perfmon command, which starts the Windows Reliability and Performance Monitor in a specific standalone mode. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the perfmon command, which starts the Windows Reliability and Performance Monitor in a specific standalone mode. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article